vadosnaprimer/pspkvm/trunk/Readme.txt

 ----------------------------------

 1. Download the correct binary bundle:
-- If you have a 1.50 kernel PSP and have installed pspkvm 0.4.2:
+- If you have a 1.50 kernel PSP and have installed pspkvm 0.5.3:
-   Download pspkvm-bin-x.x.x-150-upgrade.zip
+   Download pspkvm-bin-x.x.x-OFW-upgrade.zip
-- If you want to run pspkvm on 3.xx OE and have installed pspkvm 0.4.2:
+- If you want to run pspkvm on custom firmware and have installed pspkvm 0.5.3:
-   Download pspkvm-bin-x.x.x-OE-upgrade.zip
+   Download pspkvm-bin-x.x.x-CFW-upgrade.zip
-- If you have a 1.50 kernel PSP and haven't installed pspkvm 0.4.2:
+- If you have a 1.50 kernel PSP and haven't installed pspkvm 0.5.3:
-   Download pspkvm-bin-x.x.x-150-allinone.zip
+   Download pspkvm-bin-x.x.x-OFW-allinone.zip
-- If you want to run pspkvm on 3.xx OE and haven't installed pspkvm 0.4.2:
+- If you want to run pspkvm on custom firmware and haven't installed pspkvm 0.5.3:
    Download pspkvm-bin-x.x.x-OE-allinone.zip
 2. Extract the zip to your PSP's /PSP/GAME/ or /PSP/GAME150 folder
-3. Here we go!

 --------------------------------
 Running tips